Putting Down Roots: Maren's List

 Several local organizations including the Pittsburgh Parks Conservancy and UpstreamPgh (formerly the Nine Mile Run Watershed Association) collaborated to create the Urban EcoStewards program, through which area residents look after particular areas of city parks (erosion control, planting native plants, and especially removing invasives)... each of these areas is much the better for the attention.
 Upstream's Keith Moore coordinates the UES program in the Nine Mile Run watershed, as well as helping to manage and monitor the region's ecosystems.

 Pittsburghers all benefit from our city's urban forest.
 Tree Pittsburgh helps to maintain and expand our tree canopy, in part with the help of hundreds of citizen Tree Tenders, who plant and care for street trees all around town.
+Tree Pittsburgh staff are busy with tree-planting at this time of year, so Maren and Viv, both longtime Tree Tenders, will share updated information on the program.

 Our program is still in flux; check back for any updates!